maxgillham/ReinforcementLearning-AlgoTrading/README.md

 ```
 The equivalent requirements for gpu support are inside `requirements-gpu.txt`.
 ## Training
 We are currently working on optimizing the distribution of funds between two assets.
-You run `python main.py [souce type]`, where the source type(s) are as follows:
+You run `python main.py [source type]`, where the source type(s) are as follows:
 * `markov`
   * Markov memory 1 and a fixed asset with return rate 0
 * `markov2`